frankchen07/writing/posts/create a pressure log helps identify how to tune inward.md

 ### create a pressure log helps identify how to tune inward

 Create a pressure log, and write it out.
-This helps in [[create a pre-performance ritual]].
+This helps in [[create a pre performance ritual]].

 Studies show that writing things out can help your brain process stressful information.